Portraits of Science, and of the Inner Spirit of Scientific Activities

 Paintings in this series give a glimpse of the scientific life by blending scientific processes, theories, discoveries, and concepts with some of the personal attributes and interests of the scientists who pursue them.
 The series primarily examines the remarkable complexity, diversity, and engineerability of living processes, while also portraying a range of contemporary scientific concepts.

-Each image was conceptualized for a specific colleague, mentor, student, collaborator, or intellectual partner who enriched Dr. Erik Winfree’s scientific life.
-Each image blends the science that an individual has advanced with some aspect of their character, or their interests and hobbies, a pet theory, or some anecdote of their time spent with Dr. Winfree.
+Each image was painted for a specific colleague, mentor, student, collaborator, or intellectual partner who enriched Dr. Erik Winfree’s scientific life.
+Each blends the science that an individual has advanced with some aspect of their character, or their interests and hobbies, a pet theory, or some anecdote from their time spent with Dr. Winfree.

 Machines can be programmed and ‘grown’ to do useful things.
 They could one day have a kind of consciousness, an attention capacity of their own.
 As yet no machine or technology compares to the complexity, efficiency, cooling capacity, or elegance of a real brain.

 Synthetic biologists can modify and ‘engineer’ the chemistry-based information coded within a cells’ DNA in order to affect the outcome of the cell’s function, and its interactions with other cells.
 Modern technology may yield information-based synthetic chemical systems with properties and capabilities comparable to those within biological systems.